IsaacPang/MarketRoyale/README.md

 # MarketRoyale
-Python implementation of a Market Royale game for the assignment of MBusA2020
+A python implementation of a Market Royale game for the programming assignment of MBusA2020

 ## Rules of Market Royale